george-cindea/Python-XTB-API/README.md

 For installing the other modules you're going to need pip installed in your system, if you don't have it yet, you can find it here: https://pypi.org/project/pip/

-If you already have pip, then you can install the modules either by executing the "install.bat" script or by using the following command line commands:
+If you already have pip, then you can install the modules by using the following command line commands:

 ```
 pip install websocket-client==1.4.1